SciPost/SciPost/docs/contributors/editorial_administrators/production.rst

    #.
 TODO: COPYRIGHT

       Include the first author's initials and family name in the copyright statement.
+If there are just two authors: give both authors' initials and last names.
+If there are more than two authors, use the format ``A. Bee {\it et al.}``.
+Be respectful of any special (non-latin) characters in authors' names.

    #.
 TODO: DATES

       Fill in the appropriate received and accepted dates in format ``DD-MM-YYYY``.
+Be careful to use the correct submission data, namely that of the original submission.

       The published date will be filled in later on.

    #.
 TODO: DOI